Skip to main content

 What It Is

-• Common Eastern Shore diseases: brown patch, dollar spot, gray leaf spot, pythium blight, and red thread.
+• Preventative and curative fungicide programs targeting brown patch, dollar spot, gray leaf spot, pythium blight, and red thread.

 Why You Need It

-• A single outbreak of brown patch can destroy large sections of fescue in 48–72 hours during hot, humid Eastern Shore summers.
+• Brown patch can destroy large sections of fescue in 48–72 hours during hot, humid Eastern Shore summers.

-• Preventative programs are dramatically more effective and far less expensive than trying to stop active disease after damage is visible.
+• Preventative programs are far more effective and less expensive than treating active damage.

 Best Time of Year

-• Brown patch prevention: starts late May or June, continues on a 21–28 day interval through August.
+• Brown patch prevention: late May through August, every 21–28 days.

 Not Sure What Your Lawn Needs?